gaurav2721/interview-preparation/README.md

 # interview-preparation
 Making notes for interview preparation

+TO-DO
+1. cover what is ACID and CAP
+2. how to execute json in golang project

+Strategy
+1. For LLD we have to finish 14 videos
+2. For System Design : we have to finish 7 design problems with 7 concepts
+3. For DSA , we have to finish 14 problems
+4. This means we have to dedicate 4.5 hrs every day
+5. After this we also have to integrate learning to write the postgres commands

 For any interview preparation
 1. you need to be well with basic questions of your language
 2. sql commands